Tajikistani ruble

 Anti-counterfeiting law text note from the reverse of the 1 Tajikistani ruble note.

 The ruble (рубл) was the currency of Tajikistan between 10 May 1995 and 29 October 2000.
 It was ostensibly subdivided into 100 tanga, although no coins or banknotes were issued denominated in tanga.
-The currency was only issued as paper money, with denominations to up to 10,000 rubles.
+The currency was only issued as paper money, with denominations to up to 1000 rubles.

 History

 Like a number of other republics of the former Soviet Union, Tajikistan continued using the Soviet and Russian rubles for a few years after independence.
 On 26 July 1993, when the new Russian ruble was issued, old Soviet rubles ceased to be legal tender in Russia.
 In Tajikistan, pre-1993 Soviet rubles ceased to be legal tender on 8 January 1994.
 On 10 May 1995, the Russian ruble was replaced by the Tajikistani ruble at a rate of 100:1.

 Among the republics of the former Soviet Union, Tajikistan was the last to issue its own currency.
 Transnistria, an unrecognized state, issued its own ruble before Tajikistan did.
 The reason for this was largely lack of funds and resources, with Tajikistan being the poorest of the former Soviet republics and absorbing its share of the former union's economic collapse.
 This was compounded further by the disorganization caused by the civil war in Tajikistan.

 By the end of the decade, rampant inflation caused by economic problems had essentially destroyed the Tajikistani ruble, and plans to replace it with a new currency were drawn up in 1999.

 On 30 October 2000, the somoni was introduced and replaced the ruble with 1 somoni equal to 1,000 rubles.
+Ruble banknotes were permitted to circulate until 1 April 2001.